open-traits-network/open-traits-network.github.io/_members/jorrit-h-poelen.md

 Willing to index any openly available species interaction datasets in any format, open to help re-use interaction data in research and education projects, provide advice on pragmatic data integration workflows.

 ## contact info
-jhpoelen at xs4all dot nl or Open Traits discussion forum
+Visit https://jhpoelen.nl or engage in Open Traits discussion forum